maxxxxxxxxxxx23/ignavailability/README.md

 filtered_words.txt contains filtered words that are available as IGNS using dwyl's github list.

 beta1.py checks all words listing in a file and prints them if they are available to another file.
 Refer to lines 5-6.

+onewordperline.py only allows for one word in each line in a txt file, this is to allow the python scripts to run with ease.